AlgoMaster Logo

 Intuition

-We can precompute a "jump table" for t: for every position j and every character c, store the index of the next occurrence of c at or after position j.
-This turns each character lookup into an O(1) table access.
+Precompute a jump table for t: for every position j and every character c, store the index of the next occurrence of c at or after position j.
+Each character lookup during a query then becomes a constant-time table read.

-Once the table is built, checking a query is simple: start at position 0 in t, look up the next occurrence of s[0], jump there, then look up the next occurrence of s[1] from the new position, and so on.
-Each lookup is O(1), so the total per query is O(n).
+To check a query, start at position 0 in t.
+Look up the next occurrence of s[0], move one past it, look up the next occurrence of s[1] from there, and continue.
+Each lookup is O(1), so a query costs O(n).

 Algorithm